-- Opening speeches the plaintiff's advocate opens the case by making an opening speech, indicating the nature of the evidence that will be led for the plaintiff and the nature of the plaintiff's case. - The defendant's advocate may then open the defendant's case with a similar speech, although this sometimes takes place after the plaintiff's evidence and before the defendant's evidence. - The plaintiff's advocate calls each of the witnesses for the plaintiff and carries out examination-in-chief, which is followed by cross-examination by the defendant's advocate (although typically evidence-in-chief is by way of tendering witness statements that have been prepared and served previously). - The defendant's advocate makes a speech, if they have not already done so at the start of the trial, and then calls each of the witnesses for the defendant and carries out examination-in-chief (as above), which is followed by cross-examination by the plaintiff's advocate. - There are then closing speeches including submissions of law and fact; typically, the plaintiff's advocate closes first, followed by the defendant's, the plaintiff having an opportunity to reply. - The court delivers judgment, which is generally reserved, with a written reasoned judgment being issued following deliberation by the judge and jurats.
+- Opening speeches the plaintiff's advocate opens the case by making an opening speech, indicating the nature of the evidence that will be led for the plaintiff and the nature of the plaintiff's case. - The defendant's advocate may then open the defendant's case with a similar speech, although this sometimes takes place after the plaintiff's evidence and before the defendant's evidence. - The plaintiff's advocate calls each of the witnesses for the plaintiff and carries out examination-in-chief, which is followed by cross-examination by the defendant's advocate (although typically evidence-in-chief is by way of tendering witness statements that have been prepared and served previously). - The defendant's advocate makes a speech, if they have not already done so at the start of the trial, and then calls each of the witnesses for the defendant and carries out examination-in-chief (as above), which is followed by cross-examination by the plaintiff's advocate. - There are then closing speeches including submissions of law and fact; typically, the plaintiff's advocate closes first, followed by the defendant's, the plaintiff having an opportunity to reply.

-Contributed by: Marcus Pallot, Dean Robson and Christopher Tan, Carey Olsen
+Contributed by: Marcus Pallot, Eleanor Davies and Christopher Tan, Carey Olsen